sync2github/VirtualBox/src/VBox/ValidationKit/testboxscript/win/readme.txt

-$Id$
+$Id: readme.txt 72214 2018-05-15 09:31:45Z vboxsync $

 Preparations:

+0. Make sure the computer name (what hostname prints) is the same as the DNS returns (sans domain) for the host IP.

-1. Install Python 2.7.x from python.org to C:\Python27.
-Matching bit count as
+1. Install Python 2.7.x from python.org to C:\Python27 or Python 3.y.x to
-   the host windows version.
+   C:\Python3%y%,  where y >= 5.
+Matching bit count as the host windows version.

 2. Install the win32 extension for python.

-3. Append C:\Python27 to the system PATH (tail).
+3. Append C:\Python27 or C:\Python3%y% to the system PATH (tail).

 4. Disable UAC.